 Although we make every effort to save the animals in our care, all animals surrendered to the Wake County Animal Center may be euthanized for health, temperament or space issues.
 Therefore, if you need to rehome your pet, please make surrendering to the Wake County Animal Center your last option.

 You are the best advocate for your pet and are more equipped to promote your animal as you know them best.

 Step 1: Consider your options

 We want to help you find alternatives to surrendering your pet to the Wake County Animal Center.
-Please consider using the resources listed here to help resolve any of the following problem you may be having with your pet(s).
+Please consider using the resources listed here to help resolve any of the following problems you may be having with your pet(s).

 You don't necessarily have to give up your pet if you are moving.
 Consult the Wake County Pet-Friendly Housing Guide

 for a listing of more than 200 apartments that accept pets.
 You can also consult People with Pets

 , which has a directory of apartments, homes and hotels in the United States that accept pets.
 Keep in mind that many landlords will allow well-behaved pets and responsible owners.
 Providing your pet's veterinary records, graduation certificates from obedience classes, and references from past landlords can help demonstrate that you are a responsible pet owner.
 In addition, Best Friends Animal Society has Help Specialists dedicated to providing resources and advice on how to rehome foreclosure pets, even those with special needs.
 Other organizations, including the Hope Now Alliance